At a glance

 Identifying a cat with diarrhea in a multi-cat household:

-The type and colour of diarrhea, along with accompanying symptoms as well as your cat’s age can help your veterinarian narrow down a cause.
-For example, a kitten is more likely to have eaten something he shouldn’t, a senior cat is at greater risk of hyperthyroidism or cancer.
+The type and colour of diarrhea, along with accompanying symptoms as well as the cat’s age can help your veterinarian narrow down a cause.
+For example, a kitten is more likely to have eaten something he shouldn’t; a senior cat is at increased risk of hyperthyroidism or cancer.

 - Complete blood count: A blood test which counts the different cells in the blood which may reveal anemia (low red blood cells) and/or increased white blood cell count (infection or inflammation).